zenstruck/redirect-bundle/README.md

     redirect_class:     ~ # Required if not_found_class is not set
     not_found_class:    ~ # Required if redirect_class is not set
     model_manager_name: ~

+    # When enabled, when a redirect is updated or created, the NotFound entites with a matching path are removed.
+    remove_not_founds: true
 ```